ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

 In this tutorial, you learn how to set up an account for managing hybrid workloads by using the {{site.data.keyword.Bluemix_notm}} console.
 You set up a private catalog that includes only the services that account users and applications need and define the locations that users can deploy workloads.
-Then, you set up an access profiles for developers and IT infrastructure engineers in your organization.
+Then, you set up access profiles for developers and IT infrastructure engineers in your organization.
 {: shortdesc}

+Let's say that you are a retail company that wants to deploy a hybrid cloud application where the core business logic runs on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}, while front-end services and databases run on {{site.data.keyword.Bluemix_notm}}.

+{{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} is a private cloud, which is more secure, customizable, and on-premises.
+Running core business logic here uses the performance, security, and reliability of IBM Power Systems.

+{{site.data.keyword.IBM_notm}} is a public cloud environment where the front-end services and databases can be easily scaled and managed.
+Public clouds are designed to handle large-scale and dynamic workloads, making them ideal for services that face external users and might need to scale up or down quickly.

 ## Before you begin
 {: #before-hybrid}